 You’ll only need to distribute your podcast once.
 After it’s set up, you’ll be able to sync your future episodes to all platforms with just one tap.Read more about distributing your podcast on Anchor >

-Anyone with an Anchor podcast gets a custom Anchor URL (e.g., anchor.fm/derry-connection).
-When you share this link with people, they’ll be taken right to your podcast – either in the Anchor mobile app if they have it installed, or to your Anchor web profile if they don’t.
+Anyone with an Anchor podcast gets a custom Anchor URL (e.g., anchor.fm/startapodcast).
+When you share this link with people, they’ll be taken right to your podcast – either in the Anchor mobile app if they have it installed, or your Anchor web profile if they don’t.

-Your Anchor profile includes a list of all the platforms where your podcast is available, so you don’t have to worry about which link to share with people.
+Your Anchor profile includes links to all the platforms where your podcast is available, so you don’t have to worry about which link to share with people.
 They can listen on Anchor, or in whatever podcast app they prefer!

-One great way to promote your most recent episode (or even an upcoming one) is by sharing a transcribed video to social (Twitter, Facebook, Instagram, YouTube, etc).
-This way, even if people don’t have their sound on, they can still get a sense for what’s in your episode and convert to listeners.
+A great way to promote your most recent episode (or even an upcoming one) is by sharing a transcribed video to Twitter, Facebook, Instagram, YouTube, etc. This way, even if people don’t have their sound on, they can still get a sense for what’s in your episode and convert to listeners.

-Anchor automatically transcribes all short-form audio (anything under 3 minutes), so if you want to make a video, all you need to do is choose your colors, review the transcription, and share.
-You can export a video in square, portrait, or landscape formats, so it’ll work well on any platform (including Stories!).
+Anchor automatically transcribes all short audio (anything under 3 minutes), so if you want to make a video, all you need to do is choose your colors, review the transcription, and share.
+You can export a video in square, portrait, or landscape formats, so it’ll look great on any platform!

 The best way to keep your audience engaged is to make new episodes consistently, and to interact with the people listening.
 Here’s how Anchor can help.

-Not every episode has to be long-form or polished.
+Not every episode has to be long or meticulously polished.
 Try making casual daily content to keep your audience interested in between longer episodes.
-(You can keep that extra audio exclusive to Anchor if you want.)
+(You can even keep that extra audio exclusive to Anchor if you want.)

-One way to turn your listeners into superfans is to give them ways to be involved with your podcast.
-With Anchor, you have a bunch of options:
+One way to turn your listeners into superfans is to give them ways to be involved with your podcast:

 📞 Take voice messages from listeners.
 Easily preview your messages and add your favorites to your next podcast episode.
-It’s a great way to a) easily get more audio for your podcast, and b) make people happy when they get to have an appearance on your show!
+It’s a great way to easily get more audio for your podcast, and get your listeners directly involved with your show!

 👋 Choose a lucky listener to record a segment with you.
 You can invite anyone who follows you on Anchor to join your recordings.

-That’s it!
 We can’t wait for you to get started with your own podcast.
-Good luck and have fun!Still have questions Email us any time: email@example.com
+Good luck and have fun!Still have questions?
+Visit our help page.